 Average Temperature: Sinhagad region experiences an average annual temperature of 24 degrees.

-Distance from Pune: The fortress of Sinhagad is located at a distance of 37.7 kilometers from the mainland of Pune.
-It will require approximately 1 hour and 15 minutes of road journey to reach there.
+Distance from Pune: The fortress of Sinhagad is located at a distance of 37.7 kilometres from the mainland of Pune.
+It will require approximately 1 hour and 15 minutes of a road journey to reach there.

 Things to keep in mind for a trek to Sinhagad Fort, Pune:

 - Sinhagad fort of Pune presents a magnificent trekking and sightseeing adventure.
 You just need to have physical and mental endurance to get to the top.

 - You won't find water reserves along your trekking route.
 Make sure to carry plenty of water as this trekking adventure might turn to be an exhaustive one.

 - Participants of this trekking adventure are requested to fill in a form circulated by the Adventure Club of Pune.